Sliding Window Informative Canonical Correlation Analysis: Data Model and Problem Statement

 \section{Data Model and Problem Statement}

 We operate in the streaming setting where we seek to minimize our storage of past samples.
-At time $t$ we observe a pair of samples $(\xx_t, \yy_t)$ that are instances of random variables $\Xf_t$ and $\Yf_t$, where $\xx_t \in \RR^p$ and $\yy_t \in \RR^q$.
+At time $t$, we observe a pair of samples $(\xx_t, \yy_t)$ drawn from the underlying $p$- and $q$-dimensional random vectors $\Xf_t$ and $\Yf_t$, respectively.
 That is, there is a one-to-one correspondence between samples $\xx_t$ and $\yy_t$, and without loss of generality, we assume that this `alignment' has been done and that $\Xf_t$ and $\Yf_t$ have zero mean.
 In the streaming setting, we allow for the distributions of $\Xf_t$ and $\Yf_t$ to change over time; in what follows, we suppress the time index $t$ where possible to allow for notational clarity.